-- 43. In addition to providing specific capacity-strengthening support under the Strategic Objectives identified above, WFP will facilitate responsible and accountable partnerships for strengthening country capacities, ensuring coherent policies and actions, encouraging multi-stakeholder participation in implementation, and promoting innovation for achievement of all SDGs. - ➤ WFP will provide and facilitate support to capacity-strengthening of governments for the implementation of zero hunger and related national SDG plans, including through funding and support to South-South and triangular cooperation, and the provision of common services.
+- 49. WFP's experience and analyses indicate that physical, technical, organizational and institutional capacities for improved food security and nutrition in humanitarian and development contexts are often lacking at the national and sub-national levels.
+There are often significant gaps in skills and capabilities for policy and institutional reform, including convening and coordinating multiple stakeholders.
+In many contexts in which WFP operates, there is an urgent need for capacity development to enhance technical quality and organizational performance, as part of prioritized reform efforts that reflect the needs and aspirations of multiple stakeholders.
+In addition to providing specific capacity-strengthening support under the Strategic Objectives and Strategic Results identified above, WFP will facilitate responsible and accountable partnerships for strengthening country capacities, ensuring coherent policies and actions, encouraging multi-stakeholder participation in implementation, and promoting innovation for achievement of all SDGs. - ➤ WFP will provide and facilitate support to capacity-strengthening of governments for the implementation of zero hunger and related national SDG plans, including through funding and support to South-South and triangular cooperation, and the provision of common services.
 WFP will focus on sectors where it has a core competency recognized by national stakeholders and partners in the country context as identified in WFP's CSPs. - To help ensure that no one is left behind, high-quality disaggregated data is crucial to inform appropriate and evidence-based programming.
-WFP will leverage its unique network of food security analysts to provide continuous support to the collection of reliable data and to build capacity for their timely dissemination, especially of data related to analyses of food insecurity, nutrition, vulnerability, risk and impact. - ➢ WFP will actively participate in and contribute to country level and regional dialogues related to SDG2-relevant goals and/or targets, including key areas of policy and programmatic linkage between SDG2 and other goals, such as education, poverty alleviation, climate change, peace and justice, health or gender.
+WFP will leverage its unique network of food security analysts to provide continuous support to the collection of reliable data and to build capacity for their timely dissemination, especially of data related to analyses of food insecurity, nutrition, vulnerability, risk and impact.